zero64801/koboldcpp-rocm/README.md

 After running this command you can launch Koboldcpp from the current directory using `./koboldcpp` in the terminal (for CLI usage, run with `--help`).

 ## MacOS (Precompiled Binary)
-- PyInstaller binaries for Modern ARM64 MacOS (M1, M2, M3) are now available! **[Simply download and run the MacOS binary](https://github.com/LostRuins/koboldcpp/releases/latest)**
+- PyInstaller binaries for Modern ARM64 MacOS (M1, M2, M3) are now available! **[Simply download the MacOS binary](https://github.com/LostRuins/koboldcpp/releases/latest)**
+- In a MacOS terminal window, set the file to executable `chmod +x koboldcpp-mac-arm64` and run it with `./koboldcpp-mac-arm64`.
 - Alternatively, or for older x86 MacOS computers, you can clone the repo and compile from source code, see Compiling for MacOS below.

 ## Run on Colab